-After bowel surgery and when the effects of anaesthesia wears off, you’ll notice there’s a heavy feeling around your abdomen.
-You will feel a great amount of pain, a feeling of tightness, and of course you will feel extreme weakness.
+After bowel surgery and when the effects of anesthesia wear off, you’ll notice there’s a heavy feeling around your abdomen.
+You will feel a great amount of pain, a feeling of tightness, and of course, you will feel extreme weakness.

 You will be given pain relievers intravenously and this will help in reducing pain to the barest minimum.

-You’ll discover later on (within 24 hours) that a bag is attached to your abdomen and its position is determined by the type of procedure you’ve had done . . . ascending, transverse or descending colostomy.
+You’ll discover later on (within 24 hours) that a bag is attached to your abdomen and its position is determined by the type of procedure you’ve had done . . . ascending, a transverse, or descending colostomy.